 - Alternate on-ramp into roles that traditionally required a 4-year degree

 - Entry-level earn-and-learn model typically lasting 12 months

 - An intent of making the candidate job ready for a specific role

 - A combination of structured learning and on-the-job training

 - A competitive wage and benefits during and after apprenticeship

 - An opportunity for a continued career path with full-time employment upon successful completion of the program

 Talent shortage in the US

+Gap of 3 millions per US Department of Labor3

-Job openings2
+Job openings

-Available workers3
+Available workers

-7.6M

-7.1M

 Percent of bachelor's degree in the US

 People 25+ years old4

-39%
+Asian

+White

+Black

+Hispanic 42% 28% 21%

-Benefits of apprenticeships Challenged with finding skilled workers to fill key professional roles, a growing number of companies are leveraging the benefits an apprenticeship program can offer, including: - Access to a highly-motivated and productive talent pool that is less likely to leave than talent from traditional sources5 - Flexibility to source and develop talent on demand rather than being solely dependent on 4-year degree graduation cycles - Promote inclusive opportunity and economic mobility where we work and live - Reskill workers whose jobs are disrupted by technology and other factors - Build deeper relationships with clients and communities \$1.47 Employers earn \$1.47 return for every dollar invested in an apprenticeship.7
+Benefits of apprenticeships Challenged with finding skilled workers to fill key professional roles, a growing number of companies are leveraging the benefits an apprenticeship program can offer, including: - Access to a highly-motivated and productive talent pool that is less likely to leave than talent from traditional sources5 - Flexibility to source and develop talent on demand rather than being solely dependent on 4-year degree graduation cycles - Promote inclusive opportunity, equity and economic mobility where we work and live - Reskill workers whose jobs are disrupted by technology and other factors - Build deeper relationships with clients and communities \$1.47 Employers earn \$1.47 return for every dollar invested in an apprenticeship.7

 Nine months after apprenticeship completion, 91% of apprentices retained employment.8 Research by Harvard Business School and Accenture6 indicates that reskilled workers outperform their peers on key criteria: attitude, work ethic, productivity, quality of work, engagement, attendance, and innovation.
-Further, the research revealed that, "longstanding and widespread management practices contribute significantly to constraining the candidates that companies will consider, leading to the creation of a diverse population of aspiring workers who are screened out of consideration-or 'hidden.'
+Further, the research revealed that, "longstanding and widespread managementpractices contribute significantly to constraining the candidates that companies will consider, leading to the creation of a diverse population of aspiring workers who are screened out of consideration-or 'hidden.'
 But it also affirmed that companies that purposefully hire hidden workers realize an attractive return on investment (ROI).
 They report being less likely to face talent and skills shortages compared to companies that do not hire hidden workers."
 Undeniable benefits for companies9 Companies that hire hidden workers were 36% less likely to face talent and skills shortages compared to companies that do not.
 Furthermore:

-38% Less likely to face challenges finding workers with the necessary experience 44% Less likely to face challenges finding workers with the necessary skills 36% More likely to find candidates who have the right attitude/motivation
+38% Less likely to face challenges finding workers with the necessary experience 44% Less likely to face challenges finding workers with the necessary skills 36% More likely to find candidates who have the right attitude/motivation 35% Less likely to face challenges meeting diversity goals

-Make the case for change Perhaps the biggest irony of the current labor market is there is no shortage of bright people with great potential.
+Make the case for change & access Perhaps the biggest irony of the current labor market is there is no shortage of bright people with great potential.
 What is needed most is access.
 With the systemic shortfall of qualified skilled applicants, why do companies still overlook large pools of talent?
 The short answer is legacy hiring practices and corporate cultures resistant to change, limiting the candidates' opportunities.

 Most companies also use automated recruiting systems that filter out candidates using specific parameters, like educational requirements and professional experience.
 Further, while some companies hire and train reskilled workers, it's often seen as a corporate responsibility instead of a business imperative.
 Apprenticeships offer a new pipeline of virtually untapped talent to build an inclusive workforce, providing access to people eager for new skills, the potential for full-time employment and a chance to change their life.
-Higher education requirements are shutting out alternatively-skilled workers and perpetuating the economic impacts of the education gap."10 Employees report high performance of hidden workers11
+Higher education requirements are shutting out alternatively-skilled workers and perpetuating the economic impacts of the education gap."10 Employees report high performance of hidden workers9